For espresso aficionados, no ordinary drip coffee maker can recreate the thick, concentrated bliss of a freshly pulled shot.

 These machines cost around 1000 to 2000 dollars depending on the features they offer.

-These machines are perfect for regular home users.
+These machines are perfect for beginners and regular home users.

 ✔️ Have a quick brew time